-Microtia occurs once in about every 7,000 to 8,000 births in the general population.
-It occurs more often in right ears and males, especially in unilateral microtia.
-The occurrence in general is more often in Hispanics and Asians than blacks and whites.
+In general, microtia occurs more often in Hispanics and Asians than it does in blacks and whites.
 The cause of microtia is multifactorial.
 Fewer than 15% of the cases have a positive family history.

-And it is fairly common for microtia to be associated with other congenital abnormalities.
-Among associated malformations, facial cleft and cardiac defects are the most common followed by anophthalmia or microphthalmia, limb reduction defects, severe renal malformation and holoprosencephaly.
+It is fairly common for microtia to be associated with other congenital abnormalities.
+Among associated malformations, facial cleft and cardiac defects are the most common followed by anophthalmia or microphthalmia, limb reduction defects, severe renal malformation, and holoprosencephaly.

-And it has long been felt that microtia represents the mild end of the spectrum of hemifacial microsomia, with Goldenhar syndrome being the severe end of the spectrum.
+And it has long been felt that microtia represents the mild end of the spectrum of hemifacial microsomia.
+Goldenhar syndrome is the most severe end of the spectrum.

 There are many classification systems for microtia.
 One widely adopted system assigns a grade from I to III based on the severity of the deformity.
 Grade I represents a pinna with all anatomic subunits present.
 Grade II represents a pinna with some recognizable subunits but is rudimentary and malformed.
 Grade III includes the classic "peanut" ear, which is severely deformed with an inferior fibroadipose lobule and a nubbin of cartilage in the superior remnant.